 Highland Beach home prices are not only among the most expensive in Florida, but Highland Beach real estate also consistently ranks among the most expensive in America.

-Highland Beach is a decidedly white-collar town, with fully 93.67% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Highland Beach is a town of managers, sales and office workers, and professionals.
-There are especially a lot of people living in Highland Beach who work in management occupations (26.58%), sales jobs (19.49%), and office and administrative support (8.44%).
+Highland Beach is a decidedly white-collar town, with fully 90.83% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Highland Beach is a town of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Highland Beach who work in management occupations (28.73%), sales jobs (14.04%), and business and financial occupations (9.74%).

-Telecommuters are a relatively large percentage of the workforce: 17.68% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Highland Beach telecommute to their jobs.
+Overall, about 20.65% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One of the nice things about Highland Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Highland Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Highland Beach in 2010 was $84,790, which is wealthy relative to Florida and the nation.
-This equates to an annual income of $339,160 for a family of four.
-However, Highland Beach contains both very wealthy and poor people as well.
+The per capita income in Highland Beach in 2010 was $99,682, which is wealthy relative to Florida and the nation.
+This equates to an annual income of $398,728 for a family of four.

 The people who call Highland Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Highland Beach residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Highland Beach include Italian, German, Polish, and Russian.
+Important ancestries of people in Highland Beach include Irish, Italian, Russian, German, and English.

 The most common language spoken in Highland Beach is English.
 Other important languages spoken here include Spanish and French.